 The first thing you need to do is understand the product/service you are trying to market.
-Write down the features and benefits you have to offer.
-Having this written list infant of you while you follow through the rest of the steps is going to be a big help.
+Prepare the product features and services list you have to offer.
+Having this written list in front of you while you follow through the rest of the steps are going to be a big help.
 You’ll keep revisiting these to make sure you’re on the right track.

-You may have a variety of customers, the needs of one may vary from those of another.
-One might need to buy a project urgently, the other might take a long time to decide whether or not to make the purchase.
+Target audience segmentation is very important as you may have a variety of customers and the needs of one may vary from those of another.
+One might need to buy a product urgently, the other might take a long time to decide whether or not to make the purchase.
 Start with defining these customers.
 Let’s say you have 3 to 5 types of them.
 The first thing you need to do is name them and bring them to life.
 Imagine that they actually exist and you’ve known them a long time.

 Answer these questions about each one of them: